edgarcosta/lmfdb-gce/setup/mongodb.md

 ### MongoDB conf
 * warwick: priority: 2
 * readPreference: { "w" : "majority", wtimeout" : 5000 }, this forces that writes at warwick must be acknowledged by m0, before you can keep writing
-* storageSystem: at m0 WiredTiger, at warwick MMAPv1
+* storageSystem: at m0 WiredTiger w/zlib, at warwick MMAPv1

 ## Production